Automotive industry in Mexico: Chevrolet Corsa

 The second-generation Opel Corsa (imported from Spain) was first introduced in Mexico in 1994 under the name "Chevrolet Chevy" as a response to the successful Volkswagen Sedan.
 General Motors used a practical, supermini with an affordable price tag for the Mexican consumer that gave excellent results.
 From 1996, when the Chevy Popular or Chevy Pop budget trim was introduced, and the Chevy began to be produced in the Ramos Arizpe GM assembly plant, it replaced the Volkswagen Sedan (Beetle) as the top selling car in Mexico.
-Chevrolet soon launched the also Mexican made Chevy Monza, similar to the 4-door saloon version of the Chevrolet Classic still produced in Argentina, for those who wanted a bigger trunk and more room for the same low price.
+Chevrolet soon launched the also Mexican made Chevy Monza, similar to the 4-door saloon version of the Chevrolet Classic which is still currently produced in Argentina, for those who wanted a bigger trunk and more room for the same low price.
+Soon after, Chevrolet launched the also Mexican made Chevy Swing, similar to the 5-door saloon version of the second-generation Opel Corsa Hatchback, and Chevy Joy, similar to the 3-door Chevy Pop, but with more equipment.